workshops-for-retirement-blog/workshops-for-retirement-blog.github.io/_posts/2024-12-04-navigating-lifes-next-chapter-when-the-bell-rings-for-retirement.md

 ---
 layout: post
-title: Navigating Life's Next Chapter: When the Bell Rings for Retirement
+title: Navigating Life's Next Chapter - When the Bell Rings for Retirement
 ---